Map Join Optimization

 Syntax

-Add the /*+ MAPJOIN(table_alias) */ hint to the query, where table_alias is the alias of the small table to broadcast into memory:
+Add the /*+ MAPJOIN(table_alias) */ hint to the query, where table_alias is the alias of the small table to be broadcast into memory:

 Advantages